MrAtaraxia/BasicGameWithTDD/README.md

     - [ ] Implement displaying the board.
       - How do I want to do this?
     - [ ] Implement the set up of the game.
+      - [ ] Implement things that require comparison of number of players. ex Curse count.
       - Basic goal, get the game to a point where it is 'starting'.
     - [ ] Implement player turns.
       - [ ] Implement the parts of the turn.